kaselby/DirichletMixtureModels.jl/README.md

 There will also be an R package linked to this for using these utilities from R. Information on that will be added shortly.

 ## Getting Started
+### Prerequisites
+This package uses Julia v0.6, as well as the Distributions and ConjugatePriors packages for Julia.
+See REQUIRE for details.

+###Installation
-To install the package simply run the following in the Julia REPL:
+To install the package, simply run the following in the Julia REPL:
 ```
  Pkg.clone(https://github.com/krylea/DirichletMixtureModels.jl)
 ```

+###Basic Usage
 To use the utilities in the package, the first thing you need to do is define a model.
 We provide a number of conjugate models in the src/models folder.